 An ideal gift set from local Santa Barbara business owners is this sample set of high quality olive oils and balsamic vinegars perfect for guest cottages, hotel rooms, Airstream trailers, etc.

-Viva Oliva Artisanal Olive Oils In Downtown Santa Barbara
+Viva Oliva Artisanal Olive Oils

 Sven says a popular gift set is this beautiful, high quality sampler kit.
 The box of six bottles of premium olive oils and balsamic vinegars is a perfect mix of tastes to explore.
 At 60 ml each, I think guests would be intrigued if you decorate and stock a guest house or kitchenette.
 Or pack a bottle or two with your picnic to the beach!